Huang Ching-yin

-Huang Ching-yin (黃瀞瑩 (Huáng Jìngyíng, N̂g Chēng-êng); born 10 June 1992), nicknamed Hsueh-chieh, is a Taiwanese politician who has served as Taipei City Councillor for the 1st constituency since 2022.
+Huang Ching-yin (黃瀞瑩 (Huáng Jìngyíng, N̂g Chēng-êng); born 10 June 1992), nicknamed Hsueh-chieh (學姐), is a Taiwanese politician who has served as Taipei City Councillor for the 1st constituency since 2022.

 A native of Taipei and a member of the Taiwan People's Party, Huang was formerly a reporter for online news outlet ETtoday News Cloud.
 She was previously responsible for managing social media for former Mayor of Taipei Ko Wen-je, and served as a deputy spokesperson for the Taipei City Government.
 In 2020, she ran as a Taiwan People's Party candidate for legislator-at-large in the Legislative Yuan.
 Huang was elected to the Taipei City Council in November 2022, coming first in a field of 25 candidates for Taipei City Constituency I, which includes the northern Taipei districts of Beitou District and Huang's hometown of Shilin District.

 Early life

 Huang was born on 10 June 1992 and raised in Tianmu in the Shilin District of Taipei.
 Her father founded a small business selling wire, while her mother worked as an accountant.
 She has one younger brother.
 Huang attended Wenlin Elementary School, Taipei Municipal Lanya Junior High School, and Taipei Municipal Minglun High School.
 While at Minglun High School, Huang was a member of the mass communication club, and began to be interested in journalism and the mass media.

 Huang earned her undergraduate degree in journalism at Fu Jen Catholic University.
 Although her father made sure that she declared subjects such as finance or business management as her choices to study at university, Huang also insisted on choosing journalism; based on her university entrance exam results, she ended up qualifying to study journalism.
 Huang also holds an MA in political communication from Goldsmiths, University of London.

 While studying at the Department of Journalism & Communication Studies at Fu Jen Catholic University, Huang originally wanted to be a newscaster, but later decided that she would be more suited to being a reporter.
 Huang aspired to be a sports reporter, but was unsuccessful in finding a position, despite applying for several such roles.
 After an introduction by a senior classmate, Huang began working the political news beat for online media, thus beginning her association with politics.
 Among her first assignments for ETtoday News Cloud was the 2014 Taipei mayoral election race, during which she primarily covered the Sean Lien campaign.

 Huang's first media appearance was in 2013, when, as a student, she appeared briefly in a street interview by Lucifer Chu in Taipei about the Top Ten Villains of the year.